National Lampoon's Vacation: Home media

 National Lampoon's Vacation was first released on VHS, Betamax, Laserdisc, and CED in late 1983.
-It was later released again on VHS in 1986, 1991, 1995 and 1999.
+It was released again on VHS in 1986, 1991, 1995 and 1999.
 It was first released on DVD in 1997.
-The DVD was presented in an open-matte full screen presentation.
+The DVD was presented in an open-matte full-screen presentation.
 Its only feature was the film's theatrical trailer.
 A 20th anniversary DVD was released in 2003.
 It included an anamorphic widescreen transfer.
 Its bonus features included an audio commentary with director Harold Ramis, producer Matty Simmons, and stars Chevy Chase, Anthony Michael Hall, Dana Barron, and Randy Quaid.
 It also included an introduction with Chase, Simmons, and Quaid, a family truckster interactive featurette gallery, and the film's theatrical trailer.
 A Blu-ray was released in 2013.
-It included the same features from the 20th Anniversary DVD and included the A&E documentary: Inside Story: National Lampoon's Vacation.
+It included the same features from the 20th Anniversary DVD and included the A&E documentary Inside Story: National Lampoon's Vacation.
+The film was later released in 4K by Warner Bros. in 2023.